evidentlyai/evidently/README.md

 We welcome contributions!
 Read the [Guide](CONTRIBUTING.md) to learn more.

 # :framed_picture: Community Reports
 You can also contribute custom reports with a combination of own metrics and widgets.
+We'll be glad to showcase some of them!
-* A simple dashboard which contains two custom widgets with target distribution information [link to repository](https://github.com/0lgaF/my_tab_with_evidently)
+* A simple dashboard which contains two custom widgets with target distribution information: [link to repository](https://github.com/0lgaF/my_tab_with_evidently)

 # :books: Documentation
 For more information, refer to a complete <a href="https://docs.evidentlyai.com">Documentation</a>.
 You can start with this [Tutorial](https://docs.evidentlyai.com/tutorial) for a quick introduction.